 While I thought the Titan was firmer than the Saatva HD, the Saatva HD featured better edge support.
 While sitting near the edge, the mattress barely compresses at all, and while lying down near the edge of the Saatva HD, I feel very secure and comfortable.

 You can see the edge support differences in the photos below.

 Pick Saatva HD If …

-- You are a heavier back sleeper- Between these two mattresses, the Saatva HD was a better match for back sleeping.
+- You are a heavier back sleeper- Between these two mattresses, the Saatva HD is the best mattress for back sleepers.
 The pillow-top will allow your hips to sink in a bit, while the zoned latex and coil layers provide extra lumbar support.
 People should feel both comfortable and supported when they are on their back, especially if they are a larger person.

 - You are looking for a luxury, durable mattress- While the Saatva HD does cost more than the Titan, it really is a good investment.
 The latex, high-density foams, and extra supportive coils mean the Saatva HD is worth the money.
 It even has a more luxurious look and feel if people want a high-end hotel mattress experience.

 - You prefer a pillow-top- One of the main differences between these two mattresses is that the Saatva HD has a pillow-top feel, and the Titan has a feel you find with some of the best innerspring mattresses.
 If people like a plusher pillow-top feel on top of their mattress, the Saatva HD should be the way to go.